Rivals for British PM take aim at Johnson

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The six contenders vying to become Britain’s next prime minister held a leadership hustings on Saturday with rival candidates aiming their fire at frontrunner Boris Johnson.
+LONDON: The six contenders vying to become Britain´s next prime minister held a leadership hustings on Saturday with rival candidates aiming their fire at frontrunner Boris Johnson.

 The men battling for the leadership of the governing centre-right Conservative Party spoke at a central London hotel ahead of a week of voting that will whittle them down to two.